premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <blockquote>

-- Based on the output we can see that the insertion of the first 2 columns has been removed, Only the insertion below the missing command hence the missing command is `ROLLBACK`.
+- Based on the output, we can see that the insertion of the first 2 columns has been removed, Only the insertion below the missing command hence the missing command is `ROLLBACK`.

 </blockquote>